55 Jokes About Political Correctness

 In the town of Correctburg, a group of friends decided to throw a surprise party for their overly politically correct friend, Emily.
 The catch?
 They crafted a list of themed party decorations that subtly poked fun at the extreme nature of her correctness.

 In the heart of Correctopolis, the city of political correctness, lived Mr. Jenkins, an eccentric man with a peculiar pet parrot named PC.
 One day, during an important town meeting, PC decided it was the perfect time to showcase its extensive vocabulary.
-Unfortunately, its favorite words weren't exactly suitable for the audience.
+Unfortunately, its favorite words weren't exactly suitable for

 In the bustling city of Correctington, a renowned P.C. conference was underway.
 Attendees from all walks of life gathered to discuss the latest trends in political correctness.
 The highlight of the event was the P.C.
 Pun-off, where participants showcased their wordplay prowess while adhering to strict guidelines.